 It’s a common thing to move on to more advanced DJ gear when you outgrow your entry-level controller after learning the basics of DJing.
 You can also start off with a slightly more expensive DJ controller that will allow you to skip the upgrade process entirely.

-If you’re set on your goals we believe that jumping straight into a higher end DJ controller can actually be very beneficial for you (we of course still suggest the Pioneer DDJ-1000 if you prefer to go big from the beginning).
+If you’re set on your goals we believe that jumping straight into a higher end DJ controller can actually be very beneficial for you (we of course still suggest the Pioneer DDJ-1000 if you prefer to go all-in right from the beginning).

-The great thing about this is that although DJ controllers like the DDJ-1000 can look quite intimidating, they are in fact just as simple to use as the entry-level gear.
-Most of the price differences are connected with better build quality, better components, additional functionality that usually is there to make your life and job easier and additional features such as more advanced audio FX and track control functions.
+The great thing about this, is that although DJ controllers like the DDJ-1000 can look quite intimidating, they are in fact just as simple to use as the entry-level gear.

 The Pioneer DDJ-1000 is now pretty much a flagship Pioneer DJ controller.
 While the price point may be pretty steep for some, you can’t really get more than this for now in terms of standard non-standalone DJ controllers.